mxochicale/emmov-pilotstudy/code/r-scripts/README.md

 ---

-# Usage
+# Usage in Ubuntu
-Open a terminal and run R as follow
+Open a terminal, go to, for instance, `~/rscript/postprocessing/` and run R as follow
 ```
 $ R
 ```
-once R is loaded, explore the history with the up arrow and run the script.
+once `R` is loaded, explore the history with the up arrow and hit enter to run the script.

-# R version for the scripts
+# R version

 ```
 > R.version